 - Incapacity planning to ensure that your chosen agent can make decisions for you in the event that you lose the capacity to manage your own affairs.

 Naturally, there are many other concerns that should be addressed in any estate planning efforts.
-Your California LGBT estate planning attorney can provide you with more comprehensive information about how your needs should be addressed, and which strategies and tools will work best for your unique circumstances.
+Your California LGBTQ estate planning attorney can provide you with more comprehensive information about how your needs should be addressed, and which strategies and tools will work best for your unique circumstances.

-Why Is LGBT Estate Planning Important?
+Why Is LGBTQ Estate Planning Important?

-There was a time not so long ago when LGBT couples had to fight battles just to be allowed to do ordinary, simple things like inherit property, visit each other during hospitalizations, and participate in medical decision-making.
+There was a time not so long ago when LGBTQ couples had to fight battles just to be allowed to do ordinary, simple things like inherit property, visit each other during hospitalizations, and participate in medical decision-making.
 Marriage might have resolved many of those concerns, but other issues continue to present challenges.

-Fortunately, a California LGBT estate planning attorney can help to resolve important issues involving childcare decisions and provisions, property transfers, and asset protection.
+Fortunately, a California LGBTQ estate planning attorney can help to resolve important issues involving childcare decisions and provisions, property transfers, and asset protection.
 To get the help you need to meet your estate planning objectives, contact us today.